Privacy Policy

 Cross-border transfer of your personal information

-EV has global initiatives, and is based in the United Kingdom and the United States.
-We generally store your personal information within the UK and the US.
-Sometimes we use service providers who access your personal data in other countries.
+Longview is based in the United Kingdom and the United States.
+We generally store your personal information within the UK and the US, but sometimes we use service providers who access your personal data in other countries.

 When we need to share your personal information with people or organisations outside the UK, including in the United States, it might be subject to data protection laws that offer less protection than under the UK GDPR.
 Where this is the case, we take steps to ensure your personal information is protected, including by entering into contracts that have been approved by the relevant authorities (such as “standard contractual clauses” or an “international data transfer agreement”).
 If you want to learn more about this, or to get a copy of the transfer mechanism that we use, please reach out using the details given in the “Who we are and how you can get in touch” section above.